- Nickel telescope at Lick Observatory's main building. Photo by Laurie Hatch.

 The Nickel 1-meter (40-inch) telescope and Direct Imaging Camera (CCD-C2) are equipped for remote operation and are available for such use.
-Only observers with experience observing locally with the Direct Camera on the Nickel telescope are eligible to observe remotely.
-For new observers, an additional checkout must be completed on site, using the local host zola to simulate remote operation, as well as a checkout on the first night of actual remote observing, to be conducted via video-conferencing.
+Only observers with experience observing locally with the Nickel telescope and Direct Camera are eligible to observe remotely.
+New observers require a local checkout at Mount Hamilton and a supplementary remote checkout on their first night of actual remote observing, to be conducted via video-conferencing.

 Applying for time with the Nickel telescope requires firstly a submission of a cover sheet followed by a scientific justification.
 You can access the online cover sheets for the Nickel telescope at https://spg.ucolick.org/cgi-bin/time_apps/1m/ along with instructions on how to submit the accompanying science description.